CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Performance Evaluation

-\paragraph{Robustness to initialization} Our results indicate that one key reason \clove outperforms related baselines such as \IFCA is its robustness to initialization.
-We evaluate this by varying two factors: the initialization of model parameters and the first round client-to-model assignment strategy.
 For model initialization, we consider two settings: (1) all models begin with identical parameters (init:s -- same), and (2) each model is initialized independently using PyTorch's default random initialization (init:d -- different).
 For the first round client-to-model assignment, we also explore two approaches: (1) assigning clients to models at random (first:r -- random), and (2) assigning clients by clustering their loss vectors (first:e -- evaluation-based), followed by bipartite matching as in Alg. \ref{alg:CLoVE}.
 Fig. \ref{fig:initialization_experiments} compares \clove and \IFCA on unsupervised MNIST image reconstruction with 10 clusters, each containing 5 clients with 500 samples.
 The results show that \clove maintains high performance across different initialization methods, unlike \IFCA.